VictorFilimonov/aerothemeplazma/INSTALL.md

 Any changes made to the theme will be nearly instant.
 The changes are applied as soon as the window is updated (resizing, maximizing/restoring the window).
 It is not recommended to edit the theme file by hand.

+#### Compiling instructions

+Compiling on Arch Linux requires a few dependencies to be present on your system:

+- cmake
+- cairo
+- glib2
+- kdebase-runtime
+- kdelibs 4.14.X

+The last two dependencies are available as prebuilt packages in this repository.
+The package `kdebase-runtime` doesn't exist anymore for Arch, not even the AUR, and so the only place to find it outside of this repository is through [this](https://archive.org/details/archlinux_pkg_kdebase-runtime) link.
+The package `kdelibs` can be installed through the AUR, however I recommend against it as compiling the package takes very long, and as of right now, building the package seems impossible.
+Other distributions will likely be better in terms of offering legacy packages.

+To compile Smaragd, do the following in the terminal:

+1. `cd smaragd-0.1.1`
+2. `mkdir build`
+3. `cd build`
+4. ```cmake -DCMAKE_INSTALL_PREFIX=`kf5-config --prefix` ..```
+5. `make`
+6. `sudo make install`

+If compiling multiple times, only the last step is required.
+Steps 1-4. are for setting the environment up for the first time.

 ### Plasma widgets <a name="widgets"></a>